Perspectives for hyperon and hypernuclei physics: Future experimental highlights

 \subsection{Study of charge symmetry breaking in hypernuclei}

-The scattering lengths of proton-proton, proton-neutron, and neutron-neutron were similar in low-energy nuclear experiments, leading to the conclusion that the nuclear force is independent of the charge of the nucleus, called `charge symmetry'.
-The charge symmetry breaking (CSB) was quite small in the $NN$ interaction.
+The charge symmetry breaking (CSB) was quite small in the $NN$ interaction~\cite{Miller:1990iz}.
 One of the most famous CSB effects was seen in the $A=3$ iso-doublet nuclei $^3$H and $^3$He.
 A 70-keV difference between their binding energies was found after removing the contributions from Coulomb and magnetic effects, which is regarded as the breaking of charge symmetry.
 This effect can be explained by the mixing effects of $\pi^0\eta$ and $\rho^0\omega$ in the $NN$ interaction.

 The charge symmetry should also appear in the interaction between the strange baryon $\Lambda$ and a nucleus, since $\Lambda$ is charge-free.
 Unfortunately, the scattering lengths of $\Lambda p$ and $\Lambda n$ cannot be easily determined due to the difficulties of scattering experiments.
 However, it can also be studied by measuring the $\Lambda$ binding energies of hypernuclei.
 By adding one $\Lambda$ to $^3$H and $^3$He, respectively, a pair of $A=4$ mirror hypernuclei, $^4_{\Lambda}$H and $^4_{\Lambda}$He, are formed.
-The difference in their $\Lambda$ binding energies of ground states ($0^+$) was measured to be $\Delta B^{4}_{\Lambda}(0^+)=B_{\Lambda}(^{4}_{\Lambda}{\rm H})-B_{\Lambda}(^{4}_{\Lambda}{\rm He})=350\pm40$~keV in nuclear emulsion experiments from 1970s~\cite{Juric:1973zq}.
+The difference in their $\Lambda$ binding energies of ground states ($0^+$) was measured to be $\Delta B^{4}_{\Lambda}(0^+)=B_{\Lambda}(^{4}_{\Lambda}{\rm He})-B_{\Lambda}(^{4}_{\Lambda}{\rm H})=350\pm40$~keV in nuclear emulsion experiments from 1970s~\cite{Juric:1973zq}.
 This CSB effect is significantly larger than that in $^3$H-$^3$He, indicating that the $\Lambda p$ interaction is stronger than the $\Lambda n$ interaction.
 In 2015, the J-PARC E13 collaboration measured the energy of $\gamma$ ray emitted from excited $^4_{\Lambda}$He precisely~\cite{J-PARCE13:2015uwb}.
 They found that the CSB effect in $^4_{\Lambda}$H and $^4_{\Lambda}$He excited states ($1^+$) is close to zero $\Delta B^{4}_{\Lambda}(1^+)=-30\pm50$~keV, which is much smaller than that in their ground states.
 These experimental results indicate that a special mechanism in the $\Lambda$N interaction may exist.

 The CSB effect is also seen in the $A=7, T=1$ hypernuclei: $^7_{\Lambda}$He($\alpha$+n+n+$\Lambda$), $^7_{\Lambda}$Li$^*$($\alpha$+p+n+$\Lambda$), and $^7_{\Lambda}$Be($\alpha$+p+p+$\Lambda$).
 Due to their cluster structures of $\alpha$+NN+$\Lambda$, it is possible to extract $\Lambda p$ and $\Lambda n$ binding energies from their $\Lambda$ binding energy difference: $\Delta B^{7}_{\Lambda{\rm n}}=B_{\Lambda}(^{7}_{\Lambda}{\rm He})-B_{\Lambda}(^{7}_{\Lambda}{\rm Li^*})=420\pm280$~keV and $\Delta B^{7}_{\Lambda{\rm p}}=B_{\Lambda}(^{7}_{\Lambda}{\rm Li^*})-B_{\Lambda}(^{7}_{\Lambda}{\rm Be})=100\pm90$~keV~\cite{HKSJLabE01-011:2012sgn}.
 This result indicates that $\Lambda$ is more strongly bound to a neutron than to a proton, which is contrary to the CSB effect in $^4_{\Lambda}$H and $^4_{\Lambda}$He, making the puzzle more complex.
 There is also a chance to study the CSB in the $A=6$ hypernuclei: $^6_{\Lambda}$H and $^6_{\Lambda}$He.
 However, the existence of $^6_{\Lambda}$H is still not verified, and the study of $^6_{\Lambda}$He is limited~\cite{Botta:2016kqd}.